nrwl/nx/docs/fundamentals/full-stack-development.md

 The `apps` directory is where Nx places anything you can run: frontend applications, backend applications, e2e test suites.
 That's why the `api` application appeared there.

+You can run:

+- `ng serve api` to serve the application
+- `ng build api` to build the application
+- `ng test api` to test the application

-By default, Nx will use NestJS when generating node applications.
-NestJS ia fantastic framework that shares many of its core concepts with Angular.
+By default, Nx will use Nest when generating node applications.
+Nest ia fantastic framework that shares many of its core concepts with Angular.
 It uses modules, providers, dependency injection, etc..
-As a result, most Angular developers find NestJS easy to use.
+As a result, most Angular developers find Nest easy to use.

 The generated `apps/api/src/app/app.module.ts` will look like this: